eduMFA/eduMFA/doc/modules/lib/eventhandler.rst

 .. index:: Event Handler

-The following event handlers are known to privacyIDEA
+The following event handlers are known to eduMFA

 .. toctree::
    :glob: